 During the 1890s, the Hominy Creek Valley was frequently visited by (Moonhead), whose version of the peyote religion was combined with Christian symbols in his Moon Altar.
 This was acceptable to the Catholic Osages.
 The religion known as the Native American Church was accepted and is practiced today.

 Is it possible that Moonhead’s experience was the revealing of the Healing Rock’s power?

-According to legend, in the late 19th century, the Indians brought their sick ones there and leaned them up against the rock to be healed.
-Witnesses told that in the 1940’s the practice of bringing sick Osages by stretcher continued.
+According to legend, in the late 19th century, the Indians brought their sick ones there and leaned them against the rock to be healed.
+Witnesses told that in 1940 the practice of bringing sick Osages by stretcher continued.

 Why is this not practiced today?

-Has a contemporary society overshadowed the gifts from our great Creator, Wah-ka-ton and we have miracles around us still, but fail to practice the pure, unconditional faith of our Ancestors?
+Has a contemporary society overshadowed the gifts from our great Creator, Wah-ka-ton, and we have miracles around us still but fail to practice our Ancestors’ pure, unconditional faith?

 Old Legends Die or Fade Away

 As has happened with many of our beautiful legends, the rock was rarely thought about for years.
 After the wagon train that passed near it was no longer violable, the “Teepee Rock” was all but forgotten, hidden among the trees and tall grasses.
 One can only imagine what miracles the rock could tell if it could only speak